restorecommerce/chassis-srv/README.md

 ## Features

-- Expose your busniss logic as RPC endpoints
+- Expose your business logic as RPC endpoints
 - Emit and listen to events from other microservices like if you would use NodeJS events
 - Middleware for client and server
 - Includes endpoint discovery, load balancing, retry and timeout
+- Uses ES6

 ## Install